 We all know the best part about homemade mac and cheese.
 It's the crispy, flavorful breadcrumb topping.
 And when you top breadcrumbs with shredded vegan cheese?
 Hello pure, crispy flavor on top of this already creamy mac.

 In addition to the breadcrumbs, we top our baked pasta with shredded vegan mozzarella and parmesan.
-We love the dairy-free shredded mozzarella and parm from Follow Your Heart.
-They melt like real cheese and are flavor-packed!

 After a few minutes in a hot oven with this savory topping, your nut free mac will become the stuff of vegan comfort food dreams.